djsurt/io/coders/python/README.md

 Install the latest Python.
 If you don't have brew yet, [download the .pkg installer](https://brew.sh).
-You might get dialogs to install xcode also.
+You might also get a dialog to install xcode.

 	brew install python